 3. Small Victory

 How to visit: Look for the glass door next to the parking garage entrance.
-First come, first serve.
+It's first come, first served.

 108 E 7th St, Downtown, smallvictory.bar